Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2025-01-08-portfolio.md

 As far back as I can remember, I always wanted to become an engineer.
 This ambition led me to engage in a multitude of personal projects and experiments, allowing me to explore various fields and subjects.
 However, one area caught my attention in particular: electronics and computer science.
 These two passions shaped my academic choices and guided me to pursue studies in electronics and automatic control at INSA Toulouse, where I deepened my knowledge in the areas that initially sparked my interest.
 There, I was able to refine my skills and discover many other fascinating things.

+## Reflexion on the Relevance of the Portfolio

+Creating this portfolio has been an enriching exercices in organizing and reflecting on my academic journey.
+The format of the portfolio suited me very well: it felt natural and effective as I already was experienced with this way of presenting my work.
+However, I can't help but to question the necessity of being exhaustive in covering every single subjects.
+In my opinion focusing on the courses and projects that genuinely sparked my interest would result in a much more well crafted document.
+After all, as the saying goes: quality of quantity.
+Especially when trying to demonstrate skills, expertise and passion.

+That said, while the portfolio may feel a bit long to read when in an interview or professional exchanges, I think its true value lies elsewhere.
+I think this portfolio acts as a personnal archive: a detailed remined of ther work/projects I have accomplished.

+Overall, this writing this portfolio has been very rewarding, It provided an opportunity to take a step back on my jouney so far and reflect on my academical achievements.
+While it may not be perfect in its current state *(it might never be)*, it represents a solid base that I will build on over time.